 (1) Chronic Lowering of Groundwater Levels.
 The minimum threshold for chronic lowering of groundwater levels shall be the groundwater elevation indicating a depletion of supply at a given location that may lead to undesirable results.
-Minimum thresholds for chronic lowering of groundwater levels shall be supported by the following: (B) Potential effects on other sustainability indicators.
+Minimum thresholds for chronic lowering of groundwater levels shall be supported by the following:

+(B) Potential effects on other sustainability indicators.

-Pursuant to GSP Emergency Regulations \$354.28(c)(1)(B), potential effects on other sustainability indicators were considered.
+Pursuant to GSP Emergency Regulations §354.28(c)(1)(B), potential effects on other sustainability indicators were considered.
 The following effects were identified:

-Land Subsidence in the Western Half of the Basin: As discussed in Section 4.8, InSAR data is not adequate for monitoring land subsidence in the western half of the Basin; therefore, groundwater level elevations are used as a proxy for land subsidence minimum thresholds.
-Groundwater elevations associated with proxy_The minimum thresholds are the same for the chronic lowering of groundwater levels and land subsidence sustainability indicator: (operative indicators in the western half of the Basin) are more stringent (i.e., minimum thresholds cannot be lower than the historical low groundwater levels) than.
-The potential effect of the chronic lowering of groundwater levels minimum thresholds (i.e., calculated minimum thresholds may be well below the historic low).
-Therefore, the chronic lowering of groundwater levels and minimum thresholds relevels minimum thresholds at monitoring sites is prevention of minimum threshold exceedances for the land subsidence sustainability indicator in the western half of the Basin-are superseded by the proxy minimum threshold elevations for the land subsidence sustainability indicator.
+• Land Subsidence in the Western Half of the Basin: As discussed in Section 4.8, InSAR data is not adequate for monitoring land subsidence in the western half of the Basin; therefore, groundwater level elevations are used as a proxy for land subsidence minimum thresholds.
+The minimum thresholds are the same for the chronic lowering of groundwater levels and land subsidence sustainability indicators in the western half of the Basin.
+The potential effect of the chronic lowering of groundwater levels minimum thresholds is prevention of minimum threshold exceedances for the land subsidence sustainability indicator in the western half of the Basin.

 Land Subsidence in the Eastern Half of the Basin: As discussed in Section 4.8, InSAR data is adequate for monitoring land subsidence in the eastern half of the Basin and the land subsidence minimum thresholds are a rate and extent of subsidence.
-It is noted that the The chronic lowering of groundwater levels minimum thresholds allows groundwater levels to decline below-threshold is the historical low levels in the eastern half of the Basin.
-Groundwater levels below historical lows in the eastern half of the Basin could potentially trigger groundwater level elevations, which should prevent inelastic subsidence in the eastern half of the Basin, which could lead to undesirable results.
-However, this is addressed by the land subsidence minimum thresholds for the eastern half of the Basin.
-It is also noted that the length of time that groundwater levels could remain below historical lows in the eastern half of the basin would be necessarily brief in order to prevent undesirable results for land subsidence in the western half of the basin (i.e. the Basin hydraulics are such that groundwater levels cannot remain below historical low levels in the eastern part of the Basin for extended periods of time without causing land subsidence minimum threshold exceedances in the western half of the Basin because the general patterns of decline and recovery are similar throughout the Basin within the principal aquifers (Section 3.1.4).
-Therefore.
-Thus, the potential effect of the chronic lowering of groundwater levels minimum thresholds on the is prevention of minimum threshold exceedances for the land subsidence sustainability indicator forin the eastern half of the Basin-is considered small.
+The chronic lowering of groundwater levels minimum threshold is the historical low groundwater level elevations, which should prevent inelastic subsidence.
+Thus, the potential effect of the chronic lowering of groundwater levels minimum thresholds is prevention of minimum threshold exceedances for the land subsidence sustainability indicator in the eastern half of the Basin.

 - Reduction of Groundwater Storage: Managing groundwater levels above historical lows is expected to prevent unrecoverable groundwater storage loss because the Basin has been demonstrated to recover from historical low groundwater elevations historically.
-Thus, the potential effect of the chronic lowering of groundwater levels minimum thresholds is prevention of unrecoverable reduction of groundwater storage sustainability indicators are identical to those developed for the chronic lowering of groundwater levels sustainability indicators (Section 4.5).

-- Seawater Intrusion: Numerical modeling results suggest that seawater intrusion is not anticipated during the 50-year SGMA planning and implementation period (Section 4.6).
+Thus, the potential effect of the chronic lowering of groundwater levels minimum thresholds is prevention of unrecoverable reduction of groundwater storage. - Seawater Intrusion: Numerical modeling results suggest that seawater intrusion is not anticipated during the 50-year SGMA planning and implementation period (Section 4.6).
 In addition, the Mugu and Hueneme aquifers crop out on the continental shelf approximately 10 miles offshore without any submarine canyons (Figure 3.1-10), greatly reducing the likelihood that seawater can find a near-shore path for intrusion.
 Several investigations have concluded that seawater intrusion is not occurring for Mound Basin.
-Therefore, there is nothe effect of groundwater level minimum thresholds on the seawater intrusion sustainability indicators-is not significant.
-However, it is noted that maintaining groundwater levels above historical low levels will help limit inland gradients in the Hueneme Aquifer that could eventually lead to onshore migration of seawater in the future (beyond the 50-year SGMA planning and implementation period). - Degraded Water Quality: The minimum thresholds for the chronic lowering of groundwater levels sustainability indicator allow groundwater levels to decline below historical low levels.
-Deeper groundwater levels could potentially induce downward movement of very poor-quality water from the shallow groundwater system into the Mugu Aquifer, which could potentially lead to undesirable results.
-However, as noted above, the length of time that groundwater levels could remain below historical lows would be necessarily brief in order to prevent undesirable results for land subsidence in the western half of the basin.
-Therefore, the potential effect on the degraded water quality sustainability indicator is considered small.

-- Degraded Water Quality: Managing groundwater levels above historical lows is expected to prevent water quality degradation associated with groundwater extraction because the Basin has not experienced degradation of water quality in the principal aquifers during periods of historical low groundwater elevations.
+Therefore, the effect of groundwater level minimum thresholds on the seawater intrusion sustainability indicators is not significant.
+However, it is noted that maintaining groundwater levels above historical low levels will help limit inland gradients in the Hueneme Aquifer that could eventually lead to onshore migration of seawater in the future (beyond the 50-year SGMA planning and implementation period). - Degraded Water Quality: Managing groundwater levels above historical lows is expected to prevent water quality degradation associated with groundwater extraction because the Basin has not experienced degradation of water quality in the principal aquifers during periods of historical low groundwater elevations.
 Thus, the potential effect of the chronic lowering of groundwater levels minimum thresholds is prevention of degradation of water quality associated with groundwater extraction. - Depletion of Interconnected Surface Water: This sustainability indicator is not applicable to the Mound Basin.